 As you may or may not know, there are many different types of life insurance, and how these can be used to cover costs while you are still alive vary greatly.
 Below we will break down the different types of life insurance policies, how the payouts work, and how you may or may not be able to use these policies to cover the cost of a nursing home.

-Long-Term Care Insurance: This type of insurance is designed specifically to help pay for the costs of long-term care.
-This can be added onto a permanent life insurance policy when you initially purchase it.
+Long-Term Care Insurance is a type of insurance designed specifically to help pay for the costs of long-term care.
 There are traditional and hybrid long-term care insurance options, though both are usually more expensive than traditional life insurance.
-With the hybrid option, if you never use the long-term care, you are eligible to get some of that money back.
+With the hybrid option, if you never use long-term care, you are eligible to get some of that money back.
 This option can be used to cover both nursing home expenses and at-home care, but usually will only be paid out to licensed professionals.